 The average lifespan of carpet is ten years and can vary depending on the quality of carpet used in the home.
-If you use the bottom of the barrel, cheap carpet, you may only get two to five years of life out it.
-By the way, more than likely you wouldn’t use cheap carpet in your home, so don’t use it in your investment property either.
-If you replaced the carpet when the resident moves in and they live in your home for five years, and the carpet needs to be replaced when they move out.
+If you replaced the carpet when the resident moved in and lived in your home for five years, the carpet needs to be replaced when they move out.
 You will be responsible for 50% of the carpet, and the resident is responsible for the other 50%.

 If a resident paints the walls a custom color and fails to return them to the correct color before moving out, the resident is responsible for at least one if not two coats of paint (depending on the color), even if they lived in the home for more than two years.

-Believe it or not, blinds have a lifespan as well, and it can vary slightly depending on the type and quality of the blinds.
+Believe it or not, blinds have a lifespan as well, and they can vary slightly depending on the type and quality of the blinds.
 Another factor is sun damage.
 Blinds exposed to the hot sun day after day will break down sooner than those that are shaded for some or all day.
 The average lifespan for blinds is four years.
 Like the previous two categories, there is a proration to be done based on use and abuse.
-For example, blinds damaged by “reaching through” the blinds, will be responsible to the resident, however, if the blinds are older than four years old, the judge will say, owner responsibility.
+For example, blinds damaged by “reaching through” the blinds will be responsible to the resident.
+However, if the blinds are older than four years old, the judge will say, owner responsibility.

 Misc.
 Items or Smaller Items

-As mentioned at the beginning of the article, the courts are really cracking down on the smaller items, such as light bulbs and smoke detector batteries.
-When we first started in property management residents would be responsible for making sure all light bulbs were working when they moved out or that the smoke detector batteries were working.
+As mentioned at the beginning of the article, the courts are cracking down on smaller items, such as light bulbs and smoke detector batteries.
+When we first started in property management, residents would be responsible for ensuring all light bulbs were working when they moved out or that the smoke detector batteries were working.
 Now Judges say, “how do you know the bulb didn’t burn out when you flipped the switch on” or the “battery didn’t just die.”
 In reality, we can’t prove that the resident didn’t change the battery before moving out or that the bulb didn’t just burn out.
 Therefore, as an investor, it comes down to the cost of doing business.

 Abuse and Damage

 While it may not seem “fair” for the landlords to cover some of these repairs, it comes down to how the courts are ruling these days.
-We take a video of every room with audio narration, and we have done this since 1992, some 27 years ago to make the best possible assessment.
+We take a video of every room with audio narration, and we have done this since 1992, some 29 years ago, to make the best possible assessment.
 This is why it is essential to consistently raise the rent moderately so you have money to pay for these repairs and improvements as long as the market will bear the increase.
 A $50 a month increase each year in 6 years puts over $12,600 in your pocket.
-So, we encourage Landlords when it’s time for lease renewals that you go with our suggestion with a small increase.
+So, when it’s time for lease renewals, we encourage Landlords to go with our suggestion of a slight increase.

 How to make sure you will have the money when you need it for repairs

-I’ve written about this in other articles, but it’s worth mentioning again to set up a separate checking investment account so when rents increase one doesn’t squander the money away, innocently but nevertheless it will be gone if you allow your monthly rent to be deposited in your personal checking account.
+I’ve written about this in other articles.
+Still, it’s worth mentioning again to set up a separate checking investment account, so when rents increase, one doesn’t squander the money away innocently.
+Still, nevertheless, it will be gone if you allow your monthly rent to be deposited in your checking account.
 So open up a new checking account and call it investment checking this way as that $12,600 I spoke about will be there when you need it.